okaram/IntroJava/content/RepoSetup.md

 Open git-bash and execute the following steps:

 # Go to documents folder
-In Windows, we tend to store our files in the Documents folder; I will do the same here, so we need to go there firs. cd changes our folder.
+In Windows, we tend to store our files in the Documents folder; I will do the same here, so we need to go there first. cd changes our folder.

 ```
 cd ~/Documents